Williams, Bueckers lead UConn past Iowa in NCAA Sweet 16 - WTMJ

 “I was super excited for this game, just because of the spotlight on it,” said Bueckers, who also had nine rebounds and eight assists.
 “And I know everybody hyped it up to be Caitlin versus Paige, but I was so excited for our team because I knew that people were going to come and notice and watch our whole team play.”

-Evina Westbrook just missed the 18th triple-double in NCAA women’s tournament history, with 17 points, nine rebounds and 10 assists for UConn, which raised its record to 27-1.
-Nelson-Ododa added 11 rebounds and seven assists to go with four points.
+Evina Westbrook just missed the 18th triple-double in NCAA women’s tournament history, with 17 points, 10 assists and nine rebounds for UConn (27-1).
+Nelson-Ododa added 11 rebounds and seven assists along with four points.
 Freshman Aaliyah Edwards added 18 points.

 “I kind of knew that they were going to be extra aggressive, especially on (Williams) and Paige, so that kind of makes it easier on the rest of us with them being a big focus,” Westbrook said.

-Clark, shadowed on defense by Williams on almost every possession, finished with 21 points — below her nearly 27-point a game average.
-She was just 7 for 21 from the field.
+Clark, shadowed on defense by Williams on almost every possession, finished with 21 points — below her nearly 27-points-per-game average.
+She was 7 for 21 from the field.

 “I thought we played a great team basketball game,” Williams said.
 “I think we were working on all cylinders today.
 So, I don’t want to get all the credit, because this was a total team effort.”